lorenchorley/ScenarioModelling/README.md

 An entity can represent a character, a place, or an object, anything you want just as long as you can name it.

-An entity is never created or destroyed, it will exist throughout the lifetime of a scenario.
+An entity is never created or destroyed, it will exist throughout the lifetime of a meta story.

 An entity may also have a set of aspects.
 An aspect is a property of an entity that may itself have its own state machine.
 Aspects allows for more complex entities.